 If your education is not required by your employer or a law, it must maintain or improve skills needed in your work.
 Education to maintain or improve skills includes refresher courses, courses on current developments, and academic or vocational courses.
-However, courses you take that are needed to meet the minimum educational requirements for your work or to qualify you for a new trade or business are not qualifying education.

 Example.
-You repair televisions, radios, and stereo sets for XYZ Store.
+You repair televisions, radios, and stereo systems for XYZ Store.
 To keep up with the latest changes, you take special courses in radio and stereo service.
 These courses maintain and improve skills required in your work.